 Laboratory Science...................................................................2 units

 Additional high school courses should be selected mainly from foreign languages, history, mathematics and natural science.
-The College is happy to consider applications from students whose preparatory program differs in extent and in course content from that outlined above, provided it shows evidence of sound work in basic subjects.
+The University is happy to consider applications from students whose preparatory program differs in extent and in course content from that outlined above, provided it shows evidence of sound work in basic subjects.

 The following factors enter into the decision-making process regarding a prospective student's acceptance: grade point average (GPA), class rank, Scholastic Aptitude Test (SAT) or American College Test (ACT) scores, and letters of recommendation.
 In some cases an interview may be required to help the admissions staff understand the student's desire to further his or her education and goals.
 Special consideration is given to courses taken in high school that relate to a student's major area of interest.
+Note: the SAT and ACT are optional.